Loading...

 The fine amount must comply with statutory limits:

 Procedural Defect = Invalid Fine: Any violation of these steps may invalidate the fine.
-Common defects: improper notice, hearing before 14 days, no written decision, decision-maker is biased, fine exceeds caps.
+Common defects: improper notice, no reasonable opportunity to prepare for the hearing, no written decision, decision-maker is biased, fine exceeds caps.
 Document any procedural violation and cite it in your hearing response.

 Nevada law distinguishes between fines (capped at $100/$1,000) and assessments (monthly/annual dues).
 Both can create liens, but fines have strict limitations.
 Understanding the lien process is critical for protecting your property.